 Parents and guardians are given the opportunity to make financial contributions at the beginning of the school year to help support the academic program at Shiloh High School.
 These funds are over and above those provided by the Q.B.E.
 Act of 1985 and enable teachers to enhance student learning.
 No student will be denied access to or participation in a course funded by the Gwinnett County Board of Education.

 EXAMS/EXEMPTIONS (Graduating Seniors Only)

-Students are not allowed to exempt the state End of Course Test (EOC) or District Assessments (DA).
+Students are not permitted to exempt a state End of Course Assessment.
+However, they can exempt a District Assessment (DA) or course final.